Find Affordable College Courses

 Norfolk, VA

 Our 2023 rankings named Old Dominion University the best value school in the Southeast Region for English literature (other) students working on their master’s degree.
-Old Dominion is a very large public school located in the city of Norfolk.
+Old Dominion is a fairly large public school located in the city of Norfolk.

 Out-of-state tuition fees for graduate students at Old Dominion are $33,288 per year.